eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 Member States.

 The white label solution includes a sample trusted list and a validation service.
-The white label application and the relying party will validate the trusted list using the validation service.
+The white label application and the Relying Party will validate the trusted list using the validation service.

 ## 7.5 Age Verification Service